 An Iconic Mexican Experience on a Shoestring

-Just fifty kilometres from Jalisco’s capital Guadalajara is the village of Tequila.
+Just fifty kilometers from Jalisco’s capital Guadalajara is the village of Tequila.
 The birthplace of Mexico’s national drink.

 Aside from holding the distinction of being the world’s only tequila producer, the town and surrounding region is supremely pretty.
 The town itself exudes colonial charm.
 The fertile farming land that surrounds Tequila is beautiful.
 A sea of pale blue and purple agave plants rolls off in every direction.
 Dotted across the striking landscape are the farm houses and distilleries responsible for producing the eponymous local spirit.
 Designated as a ‘pueblo magico’ for contributions to national culture, the region has become a national icon and tourist destination.